 The transmitter sends out a digital signal encoded in a way the receiver can recognize.
 The receiver then decodes this signal and converts it to analog for audio playback.
 To establish a link between transmitter and receiver and determine which Bluetooth profiles can be used (see Bluetooth profiles section below), an initial setup step called “pairing” is necessary.

-Bluetooth is commonly listed with a specification version, usually ranging from v2.0 to v4.0 (and soon, v4.1).
-There are older versions as well, but v2.0 was specified back in 2004 and it is very unlikely that any audio devices currently on the market still use previous specifications.
-Optional components that may follow the Bluetooth version number, such as +EDR (enhanced data rate) and +HS (high speed), do not affect Bluetooth audio streaming.
+Bluetooth is commonly listed with a specification version, usually ranging from v2.0 to v4.1.
+Newer Bluetooth versions are backwards-compatible and any optional components that may follow the Bluetooth version number, such as +EDR (enhanced data rate) and +HS (high speed), do not affect Bluetooth audio streaming.

 Bluetooth profiles are sets of specifications for how certain functionality must be implemented by Bluetooth devices.
 There are dozens of profiles for everything from file transfer to wireless printing, but the ones we are interested in are those applicable to headphones and headsets.